 Fannie Mae will reimburse the cost of any third-party report within 2 months after the delivery of the Mortgage LoanMortgage LoanMortgage debt obligation evidenced, or when made will be evidenced, by the Loan Documents, or a mortgage debt obligation with a Fannie Mae credit enhancement. .
 To receive reimbursement, you must:

 - request an invoice from the vendor with the report cost listed as a separate line item from any ancillary charges (Fannie Mae will not reimburse other costs such as fees for expediting a report);

 - within 1 month after the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower.

-- complete Form 4829, detailing the LenderLenderPerson approved by Fannie Mae to sell or service Mortgage Loans. ’s information, the commitment number or loan number, PropertyPropertyMultifamily residential property securing the Mortgage Loan and including the land (or Leasehold interest in land), Improvements, and personal property (as defined in the Uniform Commercial Code). information, wiring instructions, and listing the third-party cost as “Other” (note that any fields related to servicing may be left blank); and
+- complete Form 4829, detailing the LenderLenderPerson Fannie Mae approved to sell or service Mortgage Loans. ’s information, the commitment number or loan number, PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). information, wiring instructions, and listing the third-party cost as “Other” (note that any fields related to servicing may be left blank); and

 - manually sign or e-sign Form 4829, scan or save it as a PDF file, and email the signed PDF Form 4829 and the third-party report invoice to: [email protected].